Marián Hossa: Chicago Blackhawks (2009–2017)

 On 30 October 2014, shortly into the 2014–15 season, Hossa scored his 1,000th career point with a goal against the Ottawa Senators, becoming the 80th player in NHL history to reach the milestone.
-On 15 June 2015, Hossa and the Blackhawks won the Cup for the third time in six seasons after Chicago's Game 6 victory over the Tampa Bay Lightning in the Finals.
+On 15 June 2015, Hossa and the Blackhawks won the Cup for the third time in six seasons after Chicago's victory over the Tampa Bay Lightning in the Finals.

-Hossa approached off-season training differently prior to the 2016–17 season.
+Hossa approached off-season training differently before the 2016–17 season.
 He performed more cardio-intensive workouts to improve his stamina and conditioning.
 On 18 October 2016, Hossa scored his 500th career NHL goal, which came in a 7–4 Blackhawks win over the visiting Philadelphia Flyers.
 Hossa became the second NHL player born in Slovakia to score that many (Stan Mikita), and the fifth player to score his 500th with the Blackhawks; Bobby Hull; Michel Goulet; Peter Bondra.
-Hossa rebounded in 2016 by scoring 26 goals and 19 assists.
+Hossa rebounded in 2016–17 by scoring 26 goals and 19 assists for 45 points in 73 contests played.